tchoo-oracle/jms-livelabs-staging-developer/java-management/sandbox-labs/install-management-agent-script/install-management-agent-script.md

 > **Note:** The following tasks make use of OCI Cloud Shell to SSH into the compute instance.
 You can also use your own preferred command line interface to perform the same tasks, however we recommend using OCI Cloud Shell instead if your local machine has network restrictions and proxies preventing SSH connections.

-1. Click the Cloud Shell icon in the Console header.
+1. Click the Cloud Shell icon in the console header.

   ![image of location of Cloud Shell icon](images/oci-cloud-shell-navigate.png)